18 Top-Rated Tourist Attractions in Maryland

 Ocean City

-Among the most popular beaches of the mid-Atlantic coast, Ocean City has 10 miles of free public beach and a three-mile classic wooden boardwalk that has been acclaimed as the nation's best.
+Among the most popular beaches in Maryland and of the mid-Atlantic coast, Ocean City has 10 miles of free public beach and a three-mile classic wooden boardwalk that has been acclaimed as the nation's best.
 Along this popular promenade are shops, a Ferris wheel, a roller coaster, a 1902 carousel, and kiosks selling foods that range from the famous Delmarva fried chicken to saltwater taffy and hot funnel cakes.

 A tram carries visitors between attractions, and on the beach are frequent free concerts, movies, and other evening activities.
 The Ocean City Life-Saving Station Museum has a saltwater tank where you can see local sea creatures.